DevSwanson/smart-contract-honeypot/README.md

 # smart-contract-honeypot
-Tutorial on how to create honeypot tokens
+Tutorial on how to create your own honeypot erc20/ bep20 tokens and listing to Uniswap

-Here is Dev Swanson, Ethereum smart contract researcher and enthusiast.
+Here is Dev Swanson again, Ethereum smart contract researcher and enthusiast.
 I got a lot of requests from fans for me to discover honey pot tokens, which are tokens that are cannot be sold after being purchased.

 So today, let me introduce you some useful tips on How to Create Your Own Honeypot Token.
 Are you ready?

 [Only for research and testing, don’t try to scam using this method]

 Full tutorial on how to create honeypot token on https://www.createyourowntoken.net/post/create-your-own-honeypot-token